Number : Season 12, serial 6 of 6.

-Of course, Chase is also remembered for his horrific use of his giant composter; which he uses to ruthlessly dispose of his enemies, by grinding them up and using them as fertilizer – on his garden.
+Of course, Chase is also remembered for his horrific use of his giant composter; which he uses to ruthlessly dispose of his enemies, by grinding them up – into garden fertilizer.

-It’s horrific stuff, when you stop to think about something that was on British TV – in the mid-70’s but that is part of the reason this period of Who is so fondly remembered; for taking these bold risks.
+It’s horrific stuff, when you stop to think about something that was on British TV – in the mid-70’s and was aimed at children.
+However, that is part of the reason this period of Doctor Who – is so fondly remembered; for taking these bold risks.

-Tom Baker is on form here, with his line of quips and retorts.
-Even when his life is in danger, such as when Chase tries to compost him.
-He also gets to flex his action muscle aswell by jumping through a plate glass skylight and smacking Chase’s cronies about.
+Tom Baker is on fine-form here , again.
+With his line of quips and retorts; even when his life is in danger.
+Such as, when Chase tries to compost him.
+He even gets to flex his action-muscle aswell, by jumping through a plate glass skylight and smacking Chase’s cronies about – wiyh his fists.

-The Doctor’s allegory of human’s – using, abusing and consuming plantlife for its own ends, is cleverly turned on its head here when the Krynoid gets loose and begins to do much the same.
+The Doctor’s allegory of humans – using, abusing and consuming plantlife – for its own ends.
+8s cleverly turned on its head here, when the Krynoid gets loose and begins to do much the same; with the humans.

-In the end, The Seeds Of Doom can be summed up as a really daring gothic horror-piece, which was made in an era when the show was at the height of its powers.
+In the end, The Seeds Of Doom can be summed up as a really daring modern horror-piece, which was made in an era; when the show was (again) at the height of – it’s powers.